Andr3yg/ADSI_andreyg/contexto.md

 **Google Asistant**: i can see your browser history and you study a lot, and nothing about that is for ADSI.
 Don't you like it?

 **Andrey**: i wanted you to ask me that question.
 I don't enjoy this career, i think it's many basic.
-The career is good for those people who don't know nothing about Tech world, and i know that things, i wanna learn something more interesting, somethins that i don't know.
+The career is good for those people who don't know nothing about Tech world, and i know that things, i wanna learn something more interesting, somethings that i don't know.
 But i'll stay.

 **Andrey**: it was a good conversation, but i have to go and eat dinner, see you later Google Asistant.